As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 This is the best type of aromatherapy diffuser to buy if you have the budget for it.
 Considering you would have paid a lot for your essential oils, it makes sense to invest a little more and buy the best aromatherapy diffuser.
 They do not let any of the oil components go to waste so you get to enjoy all of the goodness of the oil.

 When buying a nebulizing diffuser, it is a good idea to purchase a model that has an inbuilt timer.
 This is because you can become immune to aromas if you consistently use them for more than 15-minute sessions.
 With a timer, you can set it for optimum use.

-Pros – Aromatherapy nebulizing diffusers diffuse essential oils at a consistent rate so you get the full benefits of the oils.
+Pros of nebulizing diffusers– Because no heat or water is used in the process, you get the full benefits of the oils.
 They are also low-maintenance so you can just put a few drops of the oil in the holder and forget all about it.

-Cons – Aromatherapy atomizing diffusers are the most expensive of all.
+Cons of nebulizing diffusers – Nebulizing diffusers use up oil faster than the other types of diffusers.
+They are also the most expensive of all.